 Water is essential to both our communities and the future of energy development, making our commitment to water sourcing and water stewardship critical.
-We use water during two key operational stages - drilling and completions - and our water use varies according to the geology and the specific drilling and completion plans engineered for each well.
+We use water during drilling and completions activities and our water use varies according to the geology and specific engineering plans of each well.